Bankruptcy Myths

 Forget what you think you know.

 Many people refuse to consider filing a bankruptcy case because of what they think they know about the process.
 A great deal of what you hear about bankruptcy is false.
 You owe it to yourself and your family to find out the true facts.
 Almost everyone who files a bankruptcy case can tell you that bankruptcy is nothing like they imagined.
 Our bankruptcy clients often express shock at how better their lives are after they file their bankruptcy case.
 Get the real facts before you make any decision about your finances.
-Your Birmingham and Tuscaloosa bankruptcy lawyers can answer all of your questions and they will do so for free.
+I can help answer all your questions and your initial consultation will cost you nothing.

 Only Deadbeats file bankruptcy cases.